-In today’s scenario banks are coming your way with bouquet of offer for your loan requirements.
-To have a finest deal from these banks one should ponder to following points before cracking a deal.
+In today’s scenario, banks are coming your way with bouquet of offer for your loan requirements.
+To have the finest deal from these banks, one should ponder to following points before cracking a deal.

 Don’t be corrupted by paying high EMIs at low rate of interest

 You repay the loan in Equated Monthly Installments (EMI) that consists of principal as well as interest.
 Since you pay an equal amount every month, these payments are called equal monthly installments.
 The EMI depends on the amount of the loan, the interest rate and the term of the loan.
 It is an unequal combination of principal repayment and interest cost every month.
 In the beginning, bank recovers their interest payments and gradually more of the principal repayment by the end of the loan tenure.
 EMI amount should range maximum to the 40% of your monthly income.
 One should consider offers from various banks as it may differ from bank to bank.
 Your involvement in the process might end up in a win-win situation for you.

 (2) Market around (Rate of interest):